19500 Sandridge Way

 OTHER OFFICE INFORMATION DURING THE PANDEMIC

 As a physician, my vocation is one of dedication to protecting you from illness.
 Please do your part to help protect me, as well (I am over 60 so in the at-increased-risk age group): Do not come to the office if you have a temperature of 100 or greater.
 Do not bring children or friends to your visit.
-If you need a support person during your visit, one person only with you is fine, and they have to abide by safety rules as well.

 Do not come to the office if you have cough, shortness of breath, or any respiratory symptoms, fever, new body aches, nausea/GI upset, have been near a "healthy" person who has tested positive, if you have been near a COVID sufferer, if you have anyone near to you who has been to the highest affected areas such as New York, or other large cities.
 Please wait for 2 weeks to be seen if you have traveled on a plane.